MWRuszczycky/swatches/README.md

 ### Find best hexcode matches

-If you know the hexcode of the color you want, then you can try to find the ten closest matches available based on the default hexcodes of the 256 terminal colors.
+If you know the hexcode of the color you want, then you can try to find the closest matches available based on the default hexcodes of the 256 terminal colors.
 For example, if you want to match the light-blue color `#4ab4ff`, then try `swatches match 4ab4ff`, and if you want to match the orange color `#ffb852`, then try `swatches match ffb852`, to get:

 ![matches](demos/matches.png)